practical-artificial-intelligence-841/website/content/readings/reading-notes-guidelines.md

 ## Writing Process
 ### CAE Support
-To help you with the writing process of your reading notes, experts from the UNH Center for Academic Enrichmentreading are offering **weekly reading comprehension sessions**.
+To help you with the writing process of your reading notes, experts from the UNH Center for Academic Enrichment are offering **weekly reading comprehension sessions**.
 You can also schedule **one-on-one writing tutoring appointments** to revise and get feedback on your notes.

 #### Reading Comprehension Session
 - When: After class at 4 pm